Story

 As Debra’s treatment carried over into the pandemic, she was soon faced with unexpected obstacles.
 Besides having to isolate from her friends and family because she was immunocompromised, interventions that were essential to Debra’s cancer care were postponed because of the pandemic.

-“When COVID-19 hit, things became a struggle because appointments were getting canceled and everything was being rescheduled,” says Chantel Bourgeois.
+“When COVID-19 hit, things became a struggle because appointments were getting cancelled and everything was being rescheduled,” says Chantel Bourgeois.
 “There were so many different restrictions and rules that were constantly changing, which made managing her treatment increasingly confusing and chaotic.”

 Nearly a year after her diagnosis in late April 2020, Debra’s health took a turn for the worse and she had to spend a week in hospital.
 Oncologists arranged for Debra to have a CT scan, and soon after her family was informed that her cancer had metastasized and that she would soon require end-of-life care.
 She moved into Stedman Community Hospice in Brantford, ON, on May 6, 2020.